Exactly solvable models for fermionic symmetry-enriched topological phases and fermionic 't Hooft anomaly

 Similar to bosonic systems, surface topological orders with 't Hooft anomaly can also be generalized into fermion systems.
-In the context of quasiparticle excitations, 't Hooft anomalies in 2+1D fSET phases are distinguished into four layers in Ref.~\onlinecite{bulmash2022anomaly,FSET}, characterized by the following obstruction functions: a 1-cocycle $o_1\in H^1(G,\Z_T)$, a 2-cocycle $o_2\in H^2(G,\Z_2)$, a 3-cocycle $o_3\in H^3(G,\Z_2)$ and a 4-cocycle $o_4\in H^4(G,U(1)_T)$.
+In the context of quasiparticle excitations, 't Hooft anomalies in 2+1D fSET phases are distinguished into four layers in Refs.~\onlinecite{bulmash2022anomaly,FSET}, characterized by the following obstruction functions: a 1-cocycle $o_1\in H^1(G,\Z_T)$, a 2-cocycle $o_2\in H^2(G,\Z_2)$, a 3-cocycle $o_3\in H^3(G,\Z_2)$ and a 4-cocycle $o_4\in H^4(G,U(1)_T)$.
 The four layers of 't Hooft anomalies are in one-to-one correspondence (up to some equivalence relations) to the four layers in classifying 3+1D fermionic SPT (fSPT) phases: $p+ip$ superconductor layer, Kitaev chain layer, complex fermion layer and bosonic layer\cite{Gu2014,Wang2018,Wang2020} respectively.
 This implies the picture that any 2+1D fSET phase with 't Hooft anomaly is living on the surface of a certain bulk 3+1D fSPT phase.
 The $H^4(G,U(1)_T)$ anomaly corresponds to the obstruction to do $G$-crossed extension or gauging $G$ for the surface bosonic SET phase.
-While the other three anomalies, we call fermionic 't Hooft anomalies, all correspond to the obstruction to do $Z_2^f$ modular extension or gauging $\Z^f_2$ in different levels ($Z_2^f$ minimal modular extension is one of the steps in gauging $\Z^f_2$.
+While the other three anomalies, we call fermionic 't Hooft anomalies, all correspond to the obstruction to gauging $\Z^f_2$ in different levels.